Faculty

 Meeyoung Cha

-Meeyoung Cha is a scientific director of MPI-SP in Bochum, Germany, and holds joint positions at the Korea Advanced Institute of Science and Technology (KAIST) and the Institute for Basic Science (IBS) in South Korea.
+Meeyoung Cha is a Scientific Director of MPI-SP in Bochum, Germany, and holds a joint position as a Professor at the Korea Advanced Institute of Science and Technology (KAIST).
 Her interests include data science and computational social science, with a focus on understanding social information and human-machine interactions.
 Meeyoung’s research on misinformation, poverty mapping, fraud detection, and long-tail content has received wide citations and best paper awards.
-She is the recipient of the Korean Young Information Scientist Award 2019, the AAAI ICWSM Test-of-Time!
-Award 2020, and the ACM IMC Test-of-Time Award 2022.
-Prior to joining MPI, Meeyoung was a chief investigator at IBS (2019-current), a faculty member at KAIST (2010-current), a visiting professor at Facebook (2015-2016), and a postdoctoral researcher at MPI-SWS (2008-2010).
-She received her Ph.D. in computer science from KAIST in 2008.
+She is the recipient of the Hong Jin-Ki Creator Award (2024), the Korean Young Information Scientist Award (2019), and two Test-of-Time Awards (ACM IMC 2022, AAAI ICWSM 2020).
+Prior to joining MPI, Meeyoung was a Chief Investigator at the Institute for Basic Science in Korea and a Visiting Professor at Facebook.
+She received her Ph.D. in Computer Science from KAIST in 2008.

 Cătălin Hrițcu